YashGunjal16/fashion-context-search/README.md

 ✔️ Casual weekend outfit for a city walk

 ✔️ A red tie and a white shirt in a formal setting

+These queries test attribute binding, context awareness, and compositional reasoning.

 🚀 Future Improvements
 🎯 Precision Enhancements